 |Sony A7« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the A7 III are recent models that feature in their makers' current product line-up.
+Both the 2000D and the A7 III are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the A7 III followed on from the Sony A7 II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 2000D vs Sony A7 III

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Sony A7 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.